Seabee: African American Service: the Seabee stevedores

 The 17th Special CB was one of the segregated Specials and was at Peleliu in September 1944.
 The unit is not listed in the USMC order of battle at Peleliu despite being attached to the 1st Marine Pioneers.
 On D-day, the 7th Marines had a situation where they did not have the men to man the lines and get the wounded to safety.
 Coming to their aid were the 2 companies of the 16th Marine Field Depot (segregated) and the 17th Special CB.
 The Japanese mounted a banzai counter-attack at 0200 hours that night.
 By the time it was over, nearly the entire 17th had volunteered to carry ammunition to the front lines on the stretchers they brought the wounded back on.
 They filled the line where the wounded had been, manned 37mm guns that had lost crews and volunteered for anything the Marines needed.
 The 17th remained with the 7th Marines until the right flank had been secured D+3.
 There is nothing comparable in USMC history.
 According to the Military History Encyclopedia on the Web, "were it not for the Black Marine shore party---the (banzai) on the 7th Marines would not have been repulsed".
+The 17th had five men killed in action and 28 Purple Hearts awarded by Vice Admiral J.H.
+Hoover and Brig.
+General H.D.
+Campbell USMC.